 A more sustainable way of managing surface water runoff to prevent sewer flooding and to improve water quality in rivers is to create Sustainable Urban Drainage Systems (SuDs).
 This also helps reduce our energy use as surface water is not unnecessarily treated as wastewater.
 They also create greener and more diverse surroundings in urban areas.

-‘Urban creep’ or loss of green space, climate change and population growth all put pressure on the sewerage network.
+‘Urban creep’, loss of green space, climate change and population growth all put pressure on the sewerage network.
+Urban creep also puts pressure on the environment, as pollutants from transport and industry are washed off of impermeable surfaces and into rivers.
 There is no single solution to address this and different circumstances require different approaches.

-We recognise that we need to manage the amount of surface water entering our sewers, as well as building more capacity where it is needed.
-We have therefore been working to develop alternative approaches to flood alleviation, using green infrastructure such as rain gardens permeable paving and water butts, to either return rainwater to the ground, or to slow it down before it enters our sewers.
+We recognise that we need to manage the quantity and quality of surface water entering our sewers, as well as building more capacity where it is needed.
+We have therefore been working to develop alternative approaches to surface water, using green infrastructure such as rain gardens, permeable paving and water butts, to either return rainwater to the ground, or to slow it down and clean it before it enters our sewers.